Graeme McDowell: European Tour

 There were celebrations in his native Portrush as well when news of McDowell's win broke, with "the mother of all parties" planned to get underway in the town.
 The "famous win" set off "a brand new life" for McDowell, according to The Guardian's golf correspondent, Lawrence Donegan.
 The Daily Telegraph's Mark Reason opined: "The previous three tournaments in the United States have been won by Lee Westwood, Justin Rose [both English] and now McDowell.
 It's an unprecedented surge and America must feel like it is being invaded".
 McDowell's manager, Conor Ridge, accepted bookings for American TV shows, such as The Tonight Show with Jay Leno, as well as a cameo role in Entourage.
 Shortly after winning the U.S. Open, McDowell joined the PGA Tour and earned a five-year exemption for winning a major.

-2010 Ryder Cup win

 On Monday, 4 October 2010, McDowell was charged with putting to win on the 17th green of the 2010 Ryder Cup at Celtic Manor.
 His was the last match of the 12 player singles, with his opponent being Hunter Mahan, to win the tournament 14.5/13.5 for Europe, and it was his 5-foot putt that was conceded to give victory to Europe.

-Rest of 2010

 McDowell finished the 2010 season with another win at the Andalucía Valderrama Masters and was second behind Martin Kaymer in the 2010 Race to Dubai standings.
 On 5 December 2010, McDowell beat Tiger Woods in a playoff to win the 2010 Chevron World Challenge.
 McDowell and Kaymer shared the European Tour Golfer of the Year award.
 At the end of 2010, McDowell was ranked 6th in the world.

-2011

 McDowell had a solid but unspectacular season in 2011 where he did not record a win on either of the main tours.
 He finished third on four occasions, three on the European Tour and once on the PGA Tour.
 McDowell finished the year 16th on the European Tour's Race to Dubai, his year consisting of 17 out of 18 cuts made and five top-10 finishes.

+PGA Tour

 In May 2011, McDowell was in contention to win the PGA Tour's flagship event, The Players Championship, but shot a final round 79 to end his chances.
 He earned over a million dollars on the PGA Tour but could only finish the year 73rd in the FedEx Cup standings.